 There were no differences between groups in rates of Cesarean, instrumental delivery, NICU admissions, brachial plexus palsy, or low Apgar scores.
 Three of the four studies reported death rates, and there were zero deaths in either group.

-Researchers did not look at mothers’ satisfaction with care or any long-term health results for mothers or babies.
+Researchers did not look at patients’ satisfaction with their care or any long-term health results for birthing people or babies.

 Largest study in Cochrane review (2015)

 The study published by Boulvain et al. 2015 was the largest study in the Cochrane review.
-In this study, researchers followed 818 pregnant people with suspected big babies who were randomly assigned to receive either a) inducing labor between 37 to 38 weeks, or b) waiting for labor to start on its own until 41 weeks.
-This is the largest randomized trial that has ever been done on women with suspected big babies.
+In this study, researchers followed 818 pregnant people with suspected big babies who were randomly assigned to either a) induce labor between 37 to 38 weeks, or b) wait for labor to start on its own until 41 weeks.
+This is the largest randomized trial that has ever been done on induction for suspected big babies.